jansenra/angoose/README.md

 using modern Javascript framework such as Angular and node.js.
 With both front end and backend using Javascript, Angoose allows the server side models and services to be used in the client side as if they reside in the client side.

-Angoose depends on following frameworks and assumes you have basic familarities with them:
+Angoose depends on following frameworks and assumes you have basic familiarities with them:

 * mongoose
 * express